 Each student is assigned a Personal Tutor with whom to discuss and reflect upon academic progress.
 Every member of staff has weekly office hours in which you may seek further support.

 |Typical A-level Offer||AAB including History.
 (General Studies is not accepted)|

 |Typical WBQ Offer||Welsh Baccalaureate Advanced Diploma with a Grade A in the Core and grades AB at A-level, including History|

 |Typical Int Bacc Offer||Considered on individual merit|

-A Politics degree provides an excellent springboard for careers in a wide range of fields.
-These include journalism, broadcasting, local government, management, publishing, law, accountancy, education, the European Union, the voluntary sector, policy research and consultancy, and the civil service.
-Business firms are also interested in recruiting Politics graduates due to the fact that they inevitably have frequent dealings with government.
+A degree in Modern History and Politics provides an excellent springboard for careers in a wide range of fields.
+These include journalism, broadcasting, local government, teaching, management, publishing, law, accountancy, education, the European Union, the voluntary sector, policy research and consultancy, and the civil service.
+Business firms are interested in recruiting History and Politics graduates due to the fact that they have frequent dealings with government.

-For employers a Politics and History degree means that you have an excellent understanding of politics and government that will be of use whether you work in government or in the private or voluntary sectors.
+For employers a Politics and History degree means that you have an excellent understanding of politics and government in historical context that will be of use whether you work in government or in the private or voluntary sectors.
 It also demonstrates that you possess highly developed intellectual skills, such as the ability accurately to assess ideas and arguments on the basis of logic and evidence.
 You will also learn to construct your own answers to complex questions by developing logical arguments based on well-validated evidence.
-And you will develop good communication skills and use information and communications technologies - all vital in today’s information economy.
+And you will develop good communication skills.

-What this means is that graduates with a good Politics degree are valued by a wide range of employers.
-Among the employers of recent Cardiff Politics graduates are political parties, local government, private companies and non-governmental organisations.
-Graduates also often go on to Masters degrees.
-The latest statistics show that within 6 months of graduating, around 95 per cent of our graduates either have a job or are engaged in further study.
+What this means is that graduates with a good degree in History and Politics are valued by a wide range of employers.
+Among the employers of recent graduates are political parties, local government, private companies and non-governmental organisations.
+Another option is to go on to postgraduate study.

 Next intake: September each year